trailblazr/30c3-countdown-banner-180x270/README.md

 1. Add respectively marked code for jQuery lib **(needed for logic!)** to head
 2. Add respectively marked code for the banner itself to body e.g. sidebar
-3. Add respectively marked code for al the countdown logic to the footer
+3. Add respectively marked code for all the countdown logic to the footer

 That's it! have fun and see you all in december.